yuja/jj/README.md

 to restore from backup).

 There *will* be changes to workflows and backward-incompatible changes to the on-disk formats before version 1.0.0.
-Even the binary's name may change (i.e. away from `jj`).
 For any format changes, we'll try to implement transparent upgrades (as we've done with recent changes), or provide upgrade commands or scripts if requested.

 ## Related work